If you previously owned an iPhone 8, iPhone 7, or an older iPhone, you’re used to closing applications with your device’s home button.

-The iPhone 13 series, like the company’s iPhone 12, iPhone 11, iPhone XS, iPhone XR, and iPhone X, doesn’t have a home button which means you have to use gestures to close your applications.
+The iPhone 13 series, like the company’s iPhone 14 series, iPhone 12 series, iPhone 11 series, iPhone XS, iPhone XR, and iPhone X, doesn’t have a home button which means you have to use gestures to close your applications.

-While this might feel awkward and/or tricky at first, it should only take you a day or two to get acclimated to the change.
+While this might feel awkward at first, it should only take you a day or two to get acclimated to the change.
 In this guide we’ll help you do that.

 Here’s how you close apps on the iPhone 13, iPhone 13 mini, iPhone 13 Pro, and iPhone 13 Pro Max.